Modules | PY

 mesh.build_tree()

-# Create shared views with different transformations
+# Create views with different poses

 mesh_a = mesh.shared_view()